eventEmitter/ee-soa-transport-rewrite/Readme.md

         , set:  function(key, value){}
     }

+Different caches are always injected into the loaders which makes them inherently testable.

 #Changelog
-##v0.1.6
+##v0.2.0

-    - added the possibility to bind the templates to a status code
+    - added the possibility to bind the templates to a status code using the field value (if none set it is bound to a default parameter).
+The template itself now is an object with a resolve method which takes the status code as a parameter).

 ##v0.1.5

     - added a method rewrite to switch http methods

 ##v0.1.2

     - added Option rewrite rule
     - values which are of type function are evaluated now

-Different caches are always injected into the loaders which makes them inherently testable.

-  - Todo: Add prepend rules
-  - Todo: Add templating rules... probably an extends rule...
-  - Todo: The rule chaining happens "in place" which means the initial rewrite is modified when chained.
-This should be changed.
-  - Todo: Add caching